-Kylie holds a Bachelor of Business, Bachelor of Arts and a Master of Social Science majoring in International Development.
-She is also a member of the Australian Institute of Company Directors and is finalising the Company Director’s Course.
+Kylie holds a Bachelor of Business, Bachelor of Arts and a Masters’ degree in Social Science majoring in International Development.
+Kylie is also a Graduate of the Australian Institute of Company Directors (AICD) Company Director’s Course.

 head of programmes